-THCA, found in raw cannabis, has powerful neuroprotectant properties.
+THCa, found in raw cannabis, may have powerful neuroprotectant properties.

 Acid Precursors in Cannabis

 The plant itself contains carboxylic acid precursors to these compounds, known as delta-9-tetrahydrocannabinolic acid (THCa) and cannabidiolic acid (CBDa).
 These acid forms are easily converted to THC and CBD through decarboxylation, a process primarily triggered by heat, such as that applied while smoking or cooking Cannabis.
 Decarboxylation also occurs naturally during aging and storage, so the shelf-life of THCa is relatively short.

 THCa is not psychoactive, and it is thought to have many of the same positive health benefits as THC.
 THC is mainly thought to exert its positive effects through the cannabinoid receptors like the receptor CB1.